-The Workshop on Topological Protection in Messy Matter, sponsored by Georgia Tech's Community for Research on Active Surfaces and Interfaces (CRĀSI) will be held on the Georgia Tech campus on May 14-15, 2018.
+The Workshop on Topological Protection in Messy Matter, sponsored by Georgia Tech's Community for Research on Active Surfaces and Interfaces (CRĀSI) will be held in rooms 1116-1118 of the Marcus Nanotechnology Building (map) on the Georgia Tech campus on May 14-15, 2018.
 The workshop will bring together distinguished researchers from diverse intellectual communities to present and moreover to develop new ways of exploiting topology in "messy" systems, including but not limited to disordered, fluid, amorphous, active, structured and quasicrystalline systems.

 Participants are welcome, though not required, to submit abstracts for contributed talks or posters to accompany talks from our wonderful invitees.

-Talks currently scheduled (the full tentative schedule is here (PDF))
+Talks currently scheduled (the full final schedule is here (PDF))